golvek/OGD-Privacy-Policy/privacy-policy.md

 # Privacy Policy for OGD Watcher

-**Last updated: June 13, 2026**
+**Last updated: June 22, 2026**

 ## Data Collection

-OGD Watcher does **not** collect, store, transmit, or share any personal data, browsing data, or any other tracking information.
+OGD Watcher is built with a privacy-first approach and does **not** collect, store, transmit, or share any personal data, browsing data, or any tracking information.

 - **Task counts, timer settings, custom phrases, and daily history** are stored exclusively on your device using Chrome's local storage (`chrome.storage.local` and `localStorage`).
-- **No data is ever sent** to any external server, third party, or the developer.
+- **With the exception of Premium license validation** (see below), no data is ever sent to any external server, third party, or the developer.
 - **No analytics**, crash reporting, or tracking of any kind.
 - **No cookies**, no fingerprinting, no advertising.

+## Premium License Validation

+If you choose to use or subscribe to the Premium features, the extension will communicate with our secure licensing server solely to validate your license key.
+The only information transmitted during this process is the **license key itself** and a randomly generated, anonymous device ID to manage device limits.

+No personal data, email addresses, payment information, or browsing history are collected or transmitted by the extension.
+Payment processing is handled entirely and securely by Stripe.

 ## Page Access